gittuf/gittuf/docs/roadmap.md

 existing repositories and unsupported by major Git hosts and forges.
 This feature needs to be fleshed out as the current document merely records some early ideas.

-## Submit to OpenSSF

-Finally, one major roadmap item is to submit gittuf to the [OpenSSF](https://openssf.org/).
-This would allow the project to grow faster and support a wider variety of Git use cases.